 This Road We Traveled tells the story of the Oregon trail from a woman’s point of view.
 It shows how women contributed to the discussions and decisions along the road, pioneered new ideas in Oregon, and contributed to the birth of the new state.
 Full of adventure, family and faith, it is Jane Kirkpatrick at her best.

-Jane Kirkpatrick is the author of numerous historical fiction novels, many of them about women from the Oregon area.
+Jane Kirkpatrick is the author of numerous historical fiction novels, many of them about women from the Oregon area, such Oregon women’s fight for the vote in Something Worth Doing.
 I enjoyed a brief reference to Eliza Spalding Warren from The Memory Weaver.
 Carrie Adell Strahorn in Everything She Didn’t Say mentions being inspired by Tabitha Brown’s story.
 Many of Jane’s novels have hit the New York Times and CBA bestseller lists and been nominated for various awards.
 Jane and her husband live in central Oregon.
 To find out more about Jane or her books, drop by her website.

 I received this book for review courtesy of the publisher; all opinions expressed are my own.